eth-cscs/COSTA/README.md

 ### Custom (Arbitrary) Layout

-To represent an arbitrary block-cyclic (scalapack) layout, we can use the following function defined in `costa/layout.hpp` header:
+To represent an arbitrary grid-like layout, we can use the following function defined in `costa/layout.hpp` header:
 ```cpp
 #include <costa/layout.hpp>
 // ...